openshift-labs/learn-katacoda/middleware/middleware-spring-boot/spring-getting-started/02-read-content-from-a-database.md

 **4. Populate the database with initial content**

-To pre-populate the database with content, Hibernate offers a nifty feature where we can provide an SQL file that populates the content.
+To pre-populate the database with content, Hibernate offers a nifty feature where we can provide a SQL file that populates the content.

 First, we need to create the SQL  file.
 For that, you need to click on the following link, which open the empty file in the editor: ``src/main/resources/import.sql``{{open}}